norakytt/pypsa-earth-bo/README.md

 ## 5) Scenario Runs

+**If you only want to explore the existing results and reproduce the figures without rerunning the model, see Section 7.**

 By cloning this repository, the custom files above are available.

 Changes to the config.yaml-file and the model compared to PyPSA-Earth v.0.3.0 should remain as in this repository.